 Access to Magento admin and database

-To migrate the information from Magento to Shopify fully – you will need to have access to the Magento Admin to export Customer and Product information, and the database access to export Order details.
+To migrate Magento to Shopify information fully – you will need to have access to the Magento Admin to export Customer and Product information, and the database access to export Order details.

 Because of this, it is important to keep your contacts with Magento admins and hosting providers – as you will need access to the site database and admin.

 As much as the app is trying to match Magento data to the Shopify fields, there still might be differences that the app is not able to fill.